johannes-mueller/harmonigilo/README.md

 *Harmonigilo* is a LV2 plugin designed to enhance solo vocal audio tracks by making them sound more voluminous.
 This is achieved by the following measures:

-* The signal is split up into two parallel signals
+* The signal is split up into six parallel signals called voices

-* These parallel signals are slightly (a couple of cents) pitch shifted up and/or down
+* These voices are slightly (a couple of cents) pitch shifted up and/or down

-* Then the parallel signals are slightly (some 15 milliseconds) delayed
+* Then the voices are slightly (some 15 milliseconds) delayed

-* Finally the parallel signals are panned two the stereo panorama
+* Finally the voices are panned two the stereo panorama

 * The final stereo signal is blended with the input signal